 The original architecture, including the Euston Arch, was demolished in the 60s for a more modern design, causing much upset among locals.

 Getting to Euston by Train

-These 4 companies provide trains to England’s major cities, which include:
+These four companies provide trains to England’s major cities, which include:

 Getting to Euston

-Should you decide against buying a Visitor Oyster Card for your stay, it is still possible to buy a standard Oyster card at the station when you arrive, but it could work out a little more expensive.
-Discover more about Oyster Cards.
+Should you decide against buying a Visitor Oyster Card for your stay, it is still possible to buy a standard Oyster card at the station when you arrive.

 Attractions in the Locality

-Head a short distance West from Euston Road and you’ll soon be amongst the unique bars, restaurants and boutiques on Marylebone High Street.
+Head a short distance West of Euston Road, and you’ll soon be amongst the unique bars, restaurants and boutiques on Marylebone High Street.

-If you travel to the South, over Euston Road, there are countless places of interest that are popular with visitors to London, which include:
+In that case, countless places of interest are popular with visitors to London, which include: